-Lets discuss books from the point of readers and not writers today.
-Readers are an important part of the process of writing.
+Today we will discuss books from the point of readers as readers are an important part of the process of writing.
 Books are written only for them.
-We were readers: die hard readers, long before we plunged into the world of writing.
+We were readers, long before we plunged into the world of writing.

-Sudden surprises that makes them shake their heads in amazement.
+Sudden surprises in the story that makes them shake their heads in amazement.

 Swift shocks that renders them into a state of momentary silence.